bg-write/big-doh/README.md

 # Big D’oh: Homer Reads 'Cracking the Coding Interview'
 ## If Homer can do it, so can you.

-This free beginner's study guide is for anyone preparing for technical interviews and learning about Big O and common algorithms and data structures.
-Concepts are pulled from Gayle Laakmann McDowell's 6th Edition of 'Cracking the Coding Interview' (6th Edition) and General Assembly's Full-Stack Software Engineering Immersive Bootcamp.
+Have you read 'Cracking the Coding Interview' but are still struggling with Big O?
+This free study guide is for anyone preparing for technical interviews and wishing to better understand Big O and common algorithms and data structures.

-THE GOAL: To introduce and reinforce knowledge of algorithms and data structures while practicing popular technical interview questions in JavaScript ... in a way even Homer Simpson could understand.
-This app is not meant to be the definitive resource but rather one's first guide to navigating key concepts in software engineering and computer science.
-YouTube links are included to deepen understanding and encourge ongoing learning.
-And if you're stressed, you can always play against Homer in Tic-Tac-D'oh.
+THE GOAL: To reinforce high-level knowledge of key algorithms and data structures pulled from Gayle Laakmann McDowell's 6th Edition of 'Cracking the Coding Interview' in a way even Homer Simpson could understand.

+This app is not meant to be a definitive or all-encompassing resource but rather a beginner's guide to navigating key concepts in software engineering and computer science.
+YouTube links are included to deepen understanding and to encourge ongoing learning.
+And if you're stressed, you can always play Homer in a game of Tic-Tac-D'oh.

-Big D'oh is a mobile-first React app made as a collaboration between Brady Gerber and Molly Hodson.
+Big D'oh is a mobile-friendly React app made by General Assembly alumni Brady Gerber and Molly Hodson.

 ## Getting Started